Recover Damages with the Help of the Best Wrongful Foreclosure Lawyers

 Understand Why Suing Your Lender Makes Sense

+When you’ve lost your home to foreclosure, sometimes all is not lost!
+An experienced Wrongful Foreclosure Attorney like Gomez & Simone give you the justice – and money – that you deserve.
 Various facets of the real estate laws in California that protect homeowners only work when an individual homeowner files a lawsuit against their mortgage lender in State or Federal Court.
-These laws offer statutory minimum awards which include the attorney’s fees to be paid by the bank.
-Additionally, the only way a homeowner can legally stop a foreclosure is by getting a Judge’s Order or by filing for Bankruptcy.
-Beware of promises by non-real estate Los Angeles attorneys that they can stop a sale.
+These laws offer statutory minimum awards which include the attorney’s fees to be paid by the bank in certain cases.
+We also seek damages for Slander of Credit, Slander of Title, Breach of Contract damages, Negligence, Unfair Trade Practices and more.

-Let Our Best Wrong Foreclosure Attorney Inform You of Your Alternatives
+Let Our Best Wrongful Foreclosure Attorneys Inform You of Your Alternatives

 There are comprehensive means for a homeowner to explore different alternatives to foreclosure and our wrongful foreclosure lawyer can shed light on this matter.
 Since the there country has seen one of the biggest foreclosure crisis in the history, several states have already put in place different mediation programs designed to provide struggling homeowners with utmost assistance.